yahiro07/resin/README.md

 ```

 `css()` and `domStyled()` are core API used for applying scoped css to the
-resulting vdom of function components. css() takes a string literal.
+resulting vdom of a function component. css() takes a string literal.
 The syntax
 of css text is basically compatible to SCSS.
 Multi-stage nesting is supported.

 `domStyled()` internally creates a unique className for the css and add the